ArborCO-code/Business-Assets/README.md

 [Product Brief](./docs/DealParse%20AI%20Product%20Brief.pdf) — product scope, features, and go to market plan Status

-Status: V1 in progress.
+💡 Status: In active discovery/MVP scoping phase.
 The demo above shows the intended interface and direction only; it does not yet process real data.
 A pilot partnership with the University of Wisconsin Real Estate Department has been identified as a strong go to market step but is not currently underway.

 -----------------------------------------------------------